spikedoanz/spikedoanz.github.io/content/attention-is-logarithmic.md

 level of abstraction for thinking about the theoretical lower bound complexity of algorithms not as the number of operations with respect to input size.

-instead, it's better to think about the depth of the computation graph with respect to input size, or in other words, the minumum number of non-parallelizable sequential operations.
+instead of thinking about the raw numbers of operations an algorithm performs, or **work**, , it's better to think about the **depth** of the computation graph with respect to input size, or in other words, the minumum number of non-parallelizable sequential operations. as these are irreducibly blocking, no matter how many cores you have in your computer.

-these are truly not parallelizable, and **demand** that the previous steps in the computation graph have been completed before it can proceed.

 my expertise is mostly in performance engineering of ml systems, so the focus of this article will mostly relate to algorithms that apply to tensors.